Marco935728/energy-aware-robotic-arm/journal/week1.md

 ## What I did
 I automated the movement of the hand to remove human failure using the calculateInverseKinematics function in pybullet( I have not studied inverse kinematics yet , i will use this function for now, but I will independently study it  soon.I used my code to make the torque reach a target at different position in order to analyze what is the relationship between energy and distance
 ## Physics I learned
-how to calculate the total energy used by the arm at different times using reyman sum.
+how to calculate the total energy used by the arm at different times using Riemann sum.

 ## What confused me or didn't work
 I was expecting a more clear inverse relationship between distance and energy, but it appears that distance is not the main determinant for use of energy.